GatorIncubator/gatorgrouper/README.md

 This will randomly group the list of students you have provided.

-To group students using the sudoku method, use the flag `--sudoku`.

-Example:

 To group students using the round-robin method, use the flag `--round-robin`.

 Example: